ecatmur/destructive-move-for-libraries/paper.md

 A destructive member function is expected to ensure that every base class and data member is destructed, either by destructor call syntax or by destructive move via a library function (see below).

-Alternatively if this is considered excessively unsafe, we suggest a syntax allowing the user to indicate which bases and members it expects to destruct within the body, the compiler destructing the remainder:
+Alternatively if this is considered excessively unsafe, we suggest a syntax allowing the user to indicate which bases and members they intend to destruct within the body, the compiler destructing the remainder:

 ```c++
 struct D : B, C {